Get money-saving tips in your inbox.

 A basic or mandatory Ontario car insurance policy includes four main elements:

-• Third-party liability coverage.
+Third-party liability coverage.
 Third-party liability provides you with protection if you are at fault for an accident, if you injure or kill someone else, or damage property.
-The mandatory minimum for liability coverage is $200,000 in Ontario, but you may increase your limit.
+The mandatory minimum for liability coverage is $200,000 in Ontario, but you can increase your limit up to $5 million.

-• Direct compensation-property damage.
-If you are not at fault for a car accident that occurs in Ontario, your insurer will pay for the damages to your vehicle and attached contents, as well as the loss of use of your vehicle.
+Direct compensation-property damage.
+If you are not at fault for a car accident that occurs in Ontario, your insurer will pay for the damage to your vehicle and attached contents, as well as the loss of use of your vehicle.

-• Uninsured automobile.
-If you get into an accident with an uninsured driver who is at fault, uninsured automobile coverage will take care of any medical costs to you and your family as well as damage to your vehicle.
+Uninsured automobile.
+If you get into an accident with an uninsured driver who is at fault, uninsured automobile coverage, a mandatory part of insurance policies will take care of any medical costs to you and your family, as well as damage to your vehicle.
 If you are at-fault for the accident, see collision coverage below.

 What optional Ontario car insurance coverages are there?

-• Comprehensive coverage.
-Comprehensive coverage safeguards your vehicle against damages unrelated to an accident, such as theft, vandalism, or natural disasters.
+Comprehensive coverage.
+Comprehensive coverage safeguards your vehicle against damage unrelated to an accident, such as theft, vandalism, or natural disasters.
 Unlike at-fault collision claims, comprehensive claims don't affect your premium.

 If you do not have collision coverage and are at-fault for a car accident, you are solely responsible for paying for your vehicle's damages.
 Similarly, if your policy does not include comprehensive coverage, and your vehicle is stolen, vandalized, or damaged by a fallen tree branch during a nasty windstorm, for example, your insurer is not obligated to pay for any repairs or the cost to replace your stolen vehicle.
 You are.